howtomakecerealtreats.com

 Microwave recipe:

-• Combine 4 tablespoons of salted butter and 10 ounces marshmallows in a large microwave-safe bowl.
+• Combine 4 tablespoons of salted butter and 10 ounces of marshmallows in a large microwave-safe bowl.

 • Heat on high power for 1 minute then remove and stir until the melted butter blends with the marshmallows.